What is the NANO?

 Practical ceiling about 2250 m = 7382 ft (TBD)

 Composite carbon composition.

 The fairing of the cabin and the seat made of carbon-Kevlar composite.

 Main elastic shin, composite.

 20 inch main wheels.

 Front swingarm, cushioned.

 16 inch front wheel.

 POLINI engine, type THOR 250DS with electric starter and dual ignition system, power 36HP. (new Minari Stratos 400, 50 HP, dual ignition with electric start)

-Base price: 20,000 euros for Polini version (does not include options, accessories, or shipping; 50 HP version price TBD)
+Base price: 21,500 euros for Polini version and 24,500 euros for the Minari 50 HP version (does not include options, accessories, or shipping)